Leslie speaker: Features

-Control of a Leslie speaker is normally catered for by an external two way switch, between two settings marked "chorale" and "tremolo".
-The switch is mounted onto the controlling instrument, so the player can easily switch settings.
-Some earlier models were limited to "off" and "tremolo", and some later models had all three settings.
+The Leslie speaker' output is normally controlled by a switch mounted on the instrument featuring two settings, "chorale" and "tremolo".
+Some early models were limited to "off" and "tremolo", and some later models had all three settings.
 The switch can be used while notes are being played, and the sound of changing between the two settings is part of the characteristic sound.
 On both settings, the treble horn rotates slightly faster than the bass woofer; about 50 revolutions per minute (rpm) for "chorale" and 400 rpm for "tremolo", compared to the woofer's 40 rpm and 340 rpm respectively.

 Unlike most popular music amplifiers, that use jack plugs to connect to instruments, Leslie speakers use an Amphenol connector to interface directly to an organ via a console connector.
 The type and design of the connector depends on the organ and model of Leslie speaker.

 Older models that used tube power amplifiers use a variety of six-pin connectors, while later models use nine-pin connectors.
-In all cases, for a single organ – Leslie configuration, the mains power, audio and control signals are all carried on the connector, and the design of the pin layouts varies between organs and speakers.
+In all cases, for a single organ–Leslie configuration, the AC power, audio and control signals are all carried on the connector, and the design of the pin layouts varies between organs and speakers.
 Care is taken when attempting to service them since an incorrectly or poorly wired cable can cause permanent damage to the organ or speaker, or result in electrocution.
 It is also possible to connect multiple Leslie speakers to a single organ, by using a power relay that provides the necessary AC current.

 A separate device, known as the combo preamp, is necessary to connect a vintage Leslie to another instrument such as a guitar.
 This combines a separate AC input and line level input onto a single Amphenol connector, and provide a footswitch to select between the speeds of the Leslie.
 Modern products such as the Trek II UC-1A allow any instrument with a phone jack connection to use a variety of Leslie speakers.

-Modern Leslie speakers have 11-pin interfaces that are safer to service, as the mains power is carried separately using standard IEC mains connectors.
+Modern Leslie speakers have 11-pin interfaces that are safer to service, as AC power is carried separately using standard IEC connectors.
 The Hammond-Suzuki Leslie 2101 also includes line in and line out jacks, so a combo preamp is no longer required.
 Its settings can also be controlled via MIDI.